 In breast reduction surgery, the patient is asked not to consume foods or beverages 6 hours before the surgery.
 After this fasting period, patients who are admitted to the hospital are taken to their rooms; and are evaluated for the last time by the anesthetist and me.
 At this stage, firstly, photographs are taken and surgery drawings are made.
 Following the sedative drug administration, patients who have decreased tension and stress are taken to the surgery.

-The surgery is carried out under general anesthesia and lasts approximately 2.5 hours.
+The surgery is carried out under general anesthesia and takes approximately 2.5 hours.

 The Post-Operative Period